aditsud/extended-device-info/README.md

 # extended-device-info

-A capacitor js plugin that can get many information about android device
+a capacitor js plugin that can get many information about android device

 ## Install